-Iin this article we'll review our top 5 luggage set recommendations for your honeymoon travels.
-First though, we'll examine all things luggage and provide tips about sizes, wheels, and suitcase types to help you make a decision.
+In this article we review our top five luggage set recommendations for honeymoon travel.
+First though, we’ll examine all things luggage and provide tips about sizes, wheels, and suitcase types to help you make a decision.

 - Warranty: 3 years